Inferring networks from time series: a neural approach: Discussion

 \section{Discussion}

 In this work we have demonstrated a performative method to estimate network adjacency matrices from time series data.
 We showed its effectiveness at correctly and reliably inferring networks in a variety of scenarios: convex and non-convex cases, low to high noise regimes, and equations that are both linear and non-linear in $\mathbf{A}$.
 We were able to reliably infer power line failures in the national power grid of Great Britain, and the connectivity matrix of an economic system covering all of Greater London.
 We showed that our method is well able to handle inference of hundreds of thousands to a million edge weights, while simultaneously giving uncertainty quantification that meaningfully reflects both the non-convexity of the loss function as well as the noise on the training data.
-Our method outperforms classical ordinary least squares regression, both in terms of prediction accuracy and computational speed, while extending to the case of non-linear dynamics.
+Our method is significantly more accurate than MCMC sampling, and outperforms OLS regression in all except the virtually noiseless and fully determined cases.
+This is an important improvement since large amounts of data are typically required to ensure the network inference problem is fully determined, which may often not be available, as suggested in the power grid study.
+Unlike regression, our method also naturally extends to the case of non-linear dynamics.
 In conjunction with our previous work \cite{Gaskin_2023}, we have now also demonstrated the viability of using neural networks for parameter calibration in both the low- and high-dimensional case.
 Our method is simple to implement as well as highly versatile, giving excellent results across a variety of problems.
-All experiments in this work were purposefully conducted on a standard laptop CPU, typically taking on the order of minutes to run; however, being a neural scheme, our method can make use of GPU acceleration, further reducing the compute times.
+All experiments in this work were purposefully conducted on a standard laptop CPU, typically taking on the order of minutes to run.